A guide to addons for Guild Wars 2 on Linux

 Installation

-NOTE: For simplicity in writing the guide, it will assume you want ArcDPS, Markers & GW2Radial, the file structure will reflect this.
+NOTE: For simplicity in writing the guide, it will assume you want ArcDPS, Markers & other addons, the file structure will reflect this.

 2. Run Protontricks (if it complains about not having access to your steam library locations, fix that with the command it gives you and re-launch Protontricks)